zboxfs/zbox/README.md

     // initialise zbox environment, called first
     zbox_init();

-    // create and open a repository
-    let mut repo = RepoOpener::new()
+    // create and open a repository in current OS directory let mut repo = RepoOpener::new()
         .create(true)
         .open("file://./my_repo", "your password")
         .unwrap();

-    // create and open a file for writing let mut file = OpenOptions::new()
+    // create and open a file in repository for writing let mut file = OpenOptions::new()
         .create(true)
         .open(&mut repo, "/my_file")
         .unwrap();

-    // use std::io::Write trait to write data into it filej.write_all(b"Hello, world!").unwrap();
+    // use std::io::Write trait to write data into it file.write_all(b"Hello, world!").unwrap();

     // finish the writting to make a permanent version of content file.finish().unwrap();